elixir-cldr/cldr_calendars/README.md

 iex> Cldr.Calendar.last_gregorian_day_of_year(2018, Cldr.Calendar.CSCO)
 {:ok, %Date{calendar: Cldr.Calendar.Gregorian, day: 28, month: 7, year: 2018}}
 ```
-Which you will see if the last Saturday in July for 2018.
+Which you will see is the last Saturday in July for 2018.

 ### Years, quarters, months, weeks and days